nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

    ```bash
    nginx -s reload

    ```

-1. Test access to your new website, using terminal, curl to localhost:
+1. Test access to your new website, using terminal, curl to 127.0.0.1:

     ```bash
      # Run curl from outside of container